mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 But how can you practice [egolessness](glossary#egolessness)?
 [Dogen](glossary#dogen) [Zen Master](glossary#zen-master) says, if you really simply forget your body and mind, you should throw away yourself into the heart of [Buddha](glossary#buddha).
 That means, you should throw yourself away to something.
 That "to something" is, to your object.
 But this object is not any object, this is the house of the Buddha.

 So ... first of all, if you want to deal with this book [for example], you have to throw away yourself into this book.
 But this object is not the book.
-This book is [Buddha](glossary#buddha) .
+This book is Buddha.
 So, to throw away yourself into this book means, throw away yourself into the house of Buddha.
 That means, deal with the book, as well as dealing with your life.
 So, you can deal with this book with compassion.
 It's really compassion; you can deal with it.
 At that time, the book really teaches you something.

 ##### 51:42